Sanctuary of YUM: Exotic Orchards & Wellness Programs. Bonsall, California.

 “Heaven” is a sanctuary garden in Del Mar, San Diego, inspired by Claude Lorrain’s pastoral visions.
 With contemporary structures, lush planting, and timeless philosophy, the design creates unity between people and nature.

-Blending Sustainable Design, Native Planting, and Coastal Living
+The Heaven: Blending Sustainable Design, Native Planting, and Coastal Living

 The Heaven Del Mar Sanctuary Garden transforms a coastal property into a living sanctuary where architecture, ecology, and lifestyle seamlessly connect.
 Designed by LASD Studio, this project balances California coastal resilience with a refined garden aesthetic, creating spaces for relaxation, biodiversity, and sustainable living.